 The trained psychotherapists at Bayside Psychotherapy can help you to manage overwhelming guilt.
-We can work together at our Melbourne clinic or arrange online meetings from the comfort of and privacy of your own home.
+We can work together through secure online meetings from the comfort of and privacy of your own home.
 We also recommend several options for hypnotherapy recordings that can help you overcome guilt and shame as well.

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment for managing excessive guilt.